 It’s no secret that bariatric surgery can result in significant amounts of excess weight loss and can help many obesity-related diseases go into remission.
 While there are risks of complications, death rates seem much lower than previously believed, according to the Journal of American Medical Association Surgery medical journal.

-The study’s goal was to update information about the safety and effectiveness of surgeries such as adjustable gastric banding or lap band, vertical banded gastroplasty, gastric bypass and sleeve gastrectomy (gastric sleeve).
+The objective of the medical analysis was o determine key indicators of the safety and effectiveness of surgeries such as adjustable gastric banding or lap band, vertical banded gastroplasty, gastric bypass, and sleeve gastrectomy (gastric sleeve).

 The study looked at 164 similar studies from 2003 to 2012, which evaluated nearly 161,756 patients.
 The average patient was 45 years old, and 80% were female.
 The average body mass index (BMI) before surgery was 46.
 Any BMI higher than 35 is considered obese.
 A quarter of these patients had diabetes, half had high blood pressure, and nearly 30% had high cholesterol.
 7% had heart disease, and 25% had sleep apnea.

 After surgery, the patient’s BMI dropped nearly 12 to 17 points within five years.